This cheap mirrorless camera is nearly three years old, but it’s trending right now

 Canon EOS R6 Mark II

 No, that’s not a duplicate – the predecessor to the R6 Mark III, the R6 Mark II, has fallen just behind the new camera in B&H’s top trending mirrorless cameras for January.
 While the R6 Mark III introduces a handful of new features, including an updated sensor, the predecessor is the more affordable choice.
-A discount that dropped the body-only price to $1,999 – which is still active – likely played a role in making the R6 II stick around on best-seller lists.
+A discount that dropped the body-only price likely played a role in making the R6 II stick around on best-seller lists.

 The best camera deals, reviews, product advice, and unmissable photography news, direct to your inbox!